8-Day Ideal Quito Combination with Deluxe Beach Front Resort

 NOTE: Tour stops may be different than those listed

 DAY 4 | Mainland Ecuador to the Galapagos Islands’ Finch Bay Resort l B.L.D.

 Transfer to the Quito airport for a local flight to Baltra Island Airport (airfare is not included).
 On arrival, meet your local host for a short ferry-boat ride across the Itabaca Channel.
 At the landing, board one of the hotel’s vehicles for a scenic transfer across Santa Cruz Island to Puerto Ayora where the Finch Bay Hotel is located.
 Stop en-route at the Santa Cruz Highlands for a visit to a local hacienda for lunch and observation of the Giant Tortoises in their natural habitat.
 After lunch, continue to the resort.
-Check-in at the accommodations of your choice: Sea View or Nature View Rooms.
-Enjoy a four night stay with all meals, taxes, and featured excursions included.
-Balance of the day is spent enjoying the glorious beach-front location and facilities of the resort
+Check-in at the accommodations of your choice: Finch Bay Rooms, or Finch Bay Suites.
+Enjoy a four-night stay with all meals, taxes, and featured excursions included.
+Balance of the day is spent enjoying the glorious beach-front location and facilities of the resort.

 DAYS 5, 6 & 7 l Enjoy Two Full Days Island Yacht Explorations and One Full Day Land Exploration l B.L.D.

 During these days, guests will partake on the resort’s scheduled Islands Yacht Explorations and also on full day land exploration:

 North Seymour was lifted from the ocean floor by a seismic event, and its origins as a seabed give the island its low, flat profile.
 Cliffs only a few meters high form the shoreline, where swallow-tailed gulls sit among the ledges and rocks.
 A tiny forest of silver-grey Palo Santo trees stand just above the landing, usually without leaves, waiting for the rains to burst into bloom.